pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0134.md

-!> [warning]: There are some [episode spoilers](/collections/composable-architecture/sharing-and-persisting-state) contained in this announcement!

 Today we are excited to announce a [new beta][shared-state-beta] for the Composable Architecture.
 Past betas have included the [concurrency beta][concurrency-beta], the [`Reducer` protocol beta][protocol-beta], and most recently the